Tanshio vs. Gyutan: What’s the Difference?

 Our family sometimes goes to a Yakiniku restaurant in our neighborhood for dinner.

-Every time we dine in the restaurant, I definitely order the meat portion “Tan-Shio (たん塩 or タン塩)”, literally “Tongue Salt”, at least once.
+Every time we dine there, I order the meat portion Tan-Shio (たん塩/タン塩: meaning Tongue Salt or Salted Tongue) at least once.

-Tan-Shio (タン塩) and Gyu-Tan (牛タン)
+Tan-Shio (タン塩) vs. Gyu-Tan (牛タン)

-Gyutan is a portmanteau word made by combining the Japanese word for cow “Gyu (牛)” and the English word Tongue, so unlike Tanshio, Gyutan only refers to beef tongues.
+Gyutan is a portmanteau formed by combining the Japanese word for cow, Gyu (牛), with the English word tongue.
+So unlike Tanshio, Gyutan only refers to beef tongues.

 Sendai’s Gyutan uses carefully selected beef tongues and takes much time and labor to prepare, compared to average Tanshio slices offered by affordable Yakiniku restaurants.